correaswebert/swush/README.md

 There are many password managers available.
 But their common weak point is the master password.
-In a developer circle, where team members keep joining and leaving projects, it can become cumbersome forthe remaining team members to remember the new master password after a member left.
+In a developer circle, where team members keep joining and leaving projects, it can become cumbersome for the remaining team members to remember the new master password after a member left.

-We propose to use the GPG keyring technolgy instead of a master password to unlock the vault.
+We propose to use the GPG keyring technology instead of a master password to unlock the vault.
 Using our application, the use of master passwords is completely mitigated.